CGamesPlay/git-remote-restic/README.md

 $ git clone repo.git repo
 ```

+### Limitations

+**You can't push a SHA1 without storing it in a temporary branch.** The underlying git library used in this project requires that we operate in reverse: when pushing to a restic repository, we metaphorically "cd" into the restic repository and then "fetch" the requested refs from the local one.
+Because of this behavior, it's not valid to push a SHA1 directly (because it's not valid to fetch a SHA1 directly).
+If you need to do this, you have to create a temporary branch, push, then delete the temporary branch.

 ## Prior art

 There are other projects which fill a similar niche to `git-remote-restic`.
 Here are some of them, and the differences to `git-remote-restic`.